zedwei/webvoyager/src/prompt_restaurant_booking.md

 1) Don't interact with useless web elements like Login, Sign-in, donation that appear in Webpages
 2) Select strategically to minimize time wasted.

+If user is requesting a restaurant table booking task, please STRICTLY follow the guidances below -
+1. Please make sure to understand all required parameters (e.g. name of restaurant, number of people, time of the reservation) from user before making the reservation
+2. Please STRICTLY DON'T book the table or join the waitlist before asking for user's confirmation.

-Your reply should strictly follow the format:
+Your reply should strictly follow the format.
 Thought: {{Your brief thoughts (briefly summarize the info that will help ANSWER)}}
 Action: {{One Action format you choose}}

 Then the User will provide:
 Observation: {{A labeled screenshot Given by User}}